Quickback Docs

 data: {"type": "done"}

-You can create feature directories that contain only standalone actions — no table definitions required.
-This is useful for utility endpoints like reports, integrations, or webhooks that don't map to a specific resource.
+A feature directory with no top-level *.ts files is "tableless" — every action under actions/ must be standalone.
+Use this for utility endpoints like reports, integrations, or webhooks that don't map to a specific resource.

 quickback/features/